Select the tab

 1.Select an API call you want to use, for example, Automation GET /v1/device_tasks.

-2.In the command line, type the following input with the corresponding domain.
-Paste the access token to the Authorization header.
+2.Type the following input with the corresponding domain in the command line.
+Include the access token in the Authorization header.

 curl